 While a divorce terminates a marriage, an annulment declares that it never existed.
 In Michigan, you can get an annulment under limited circumstances, such as when your marriage was obtained by fraud or coercion.
 While an annulment voids your marriage, you might still be eligible for child support, child custody, and alimony.
 To learn more about annulment, contact a divorce attorney at Sumner & Associates.

 When you work with a divorce attorney from Sumner & Associates, you will receive legal representation that is equally compassionate and aggressive.
-We have over 50 years of combines experience in Michigan and are prepared to guide you through your divorce.
-Contact us for a confidential evaluation today at 800-597-0529.
+We have over 50 years of combined experience in Michigan and are prepared to guide you through your divorce.
+Contact us for a confidential evaluation today.